SlybootsStudio/iqrpg.guide/main.md

 ### Disclaimer

 This site is not associated with IQRPG, or Carl McKie.
-It is operated independently by players, and we give a huge thanks to our contributors.
+It is maintained independently by players, and we give a huge thanks to our contributors.

 ## Contributors